volontario/volontario-server/README.md

 volontario API
 ==============
-* All responses are formatted in JSON.
+* All responses are formatted as JSON.
-* Info on data returned via `GET` requests is not provided because we embrace experimentation.
-* Parameters are sent via query – not body
+* To use any `POST` or `DELETE` commands except `POST /users`, you have to authenticate via HTTP Basic Auth.
+Create a user and use the same credentials as given to the newly made user when creating or deleting things.
+This is to be able to match things to their creators and deleters.

 Root
 ----